jarpy/shakersynth/README.md

 ## Shakersynth

 Shakersynth is an alternative approach to driving tactile transducers (aka. bass shakers) from DCS World.
-Existing solutions use pre-recorded sound samples as their audio source.
-Shakersynth uses parametric real-time audio synthesis, provided by [pyo], enabling it to create sounds that are dynamically derived from DCS telemetry data.
+It uses parametric real-time audio synthesis, provided by [pyo], enabling it to create sounds that are dynamically derived from DCS telemetry data.